Zukhruf-Riaz/NBO/README.md

 ### Overview

-The ADS Agent builds an **Analytical Data Set (ADS)** - a single flat table where each row is one customer and each column is a meaningful piece of information about them (called a feature).
-Your database likely has dozens of separate tables - transactions, demographics, products, and so on.
+The ADS Agent builds an Analytical Data Set (ADS) a single flat table where each row is one customer and each column is a meaningful piece of information about them (called a feature).
+Your database likely has dozens of separate tables transactions, demographics, products, and so on.
 The ADS Agent combines the most useful information from all of them into one ready-to-use table.

 ### Pipeline